Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 A mold-covered ceiling hangs three feet above the still, black water that fills this dungeon corridor.
 The water is five feet deep.
 Ten-foot-square cells, their entrances blocked by iron bars, line both sides of the hall.
 One of the cells is dimly lit.

+The corridor is 40 feet long.
+Branching off it are eight cells, four along each wall.
+Light spills out of cell K74h.

+A hinged door made up of 1-inch-thick rusted iron bars spaced 4 inches apart, with horizontal crossbars spaced 6 inches apart, closes off each cell.
+Each door is fitted with an iron lock.
+A character using thieves' tools can try to pick a lock, which requires 1 minute and a successful DC 20 Dexterity check.
+The check is made with disadvantage if the character is trying to pick the lock from inside the cell.
+If the check fails, the character can try again.

+A character can force open a barred door by using an action and succeeding on a DC 25 Strength check.

+Strahdvisitsthedungeonoccasion.allytos·eewh_ ether any characters have be.come trapped hereiHe'can enter

 K74B.
 FORGOTTEN 'TREASURE

 II